-Senator Tom Carper, one of the leading figures in the Senate investigation into Kaleo, said that the news the company plans to reduce the price of Naloxone should serve as a wakeup call to other drug manufacturers engaged in predatory price hikes**.
+Senator Tom Carper, one of the leading figures in the Senate investigation into Kaleo, said that the news the company plans to reduce the price of Naloxone should serve as a wake up call to other drug manufacturers engaged in predatory price hikes**.

 Finding Naloxone In Your Area

 Over the past several years, every state in the U.S. has enacted laws increasing the availability of Naloxone as every state has faced serious problems from the ongoing opioid crisis.

-If you notice someone displaying symptoms of an opioid overdose, do not hesitate to call for help or take the person to the emergency room for a Naloxone injection and further treatment.
+If you notice someone displaying symptoms of an opioid overdose, do not hesitate to call for help.
+You can also take the person to the emergency room for a Naloxone injection and further treatment.

 If you have Naloxone available, follow the included directions to administer it correctly then find medical treatment for the victim.